scriptcs-contrib/svm/README.md

 	    > svm install 0.10.0
 	    > svm install 0.10.1

-	  svm install <version> -from <path>
+	  svm install <version> <-f|-from> <path> [-s|-snapshot]
 	    Install scriptcs version from path <path> as version <version>.
 Path may be a local folder or a local NuGet package.
+If Path is a local folder, then a soft link to the local folder is created.
+Use the -snapshot option to create a snapshot of the local folder instead of a soft link.
 	    examples:
+	    > svm install mybuild-0.10.1 -f 'C:\scriptcs\artifacts\Release\bin'
-	    > svm install mybuild-0.10.1 -from 'C:\scriptcs\bin\Debug'
+	    > svm install mybuild-0.10.1 -from '/tmp/scriptcs/artifacts/Release/bin' -snapshot
     	> svm install 0.10.1 -from 'C:\Downloads\ScriptCs.0.10.1.nupkg'

 	  svm install <-l|-list>